mejand/esp-home-packages/README.md

 - VEML7700: provides an ambient light sensor
 - PIR: provides an occupancy sensor for a PIR connected to an input pin
 - Presence: provides a combines presence sensor based on a PIR and Radar sensor
+- VELUX cover: provides a cover entity for controlling a Velux remote with ESP8266